vortexisalpha/Chess-AI-With-Pygame/README.md

 # Chess-AI-Game
-This uses the artificial intelligence minimax algorithm to provide an opponent for a user over a chess game.
-From top to bottom created by me, I even drew the pieces!
+This uses the artificial intelligence minimax algorithm to provide an opponent for a user in a chess game.

 How To Use: